Frequently asked questions

 There is at least a five-year backlog on the delivery of gas turbines.
 Has Tenaska already ordered the turbines?

-Tenaska previously entered into contracts to secure all the long lead time equipment, including the combustion turbine generators, that is necessary to complete the project on the targeted schedule.
+Yes.
+Tenaska has entered into contracts to secure all the long-lead-time equipment, including the combustion turbine generators, that is necessary to complete the project on the targeted schedule.

 What is the plan to address viewshed impacts?